fluttercommunity/get_it/README.md

 ## Why GetIt

 As your App grows, at some point you will need to put your app's logic in classes that are separated from your Widgets.
 Keeping your widgets from having direct dependencies makes your code better organized and easier to test and maintain.
 But now you need a way to access these objects from your UI code.
 When I came to Flutter from the .Net world, the only way to do this was the use of InheritedWidgets.
-I found the way to use them by wrapping them in a StatefulWidget; quite cumbersome and has problems working consistently.
+I found the way to use them by wrapping them in a StatefulWidget; quite cumbersome and have problems working consistently.
 Also:

 * I missed the ability to easily switch the implementation for a mocked version without changing the UI.
 * The fact that you need a `BuildContext` to access your objects made it inaccessible from the Business layer.

-Accessing an object from anywhere in an App can be done by other ways, but:
+Accessing an object from anywhere in an App can be done in other ways, but:

 * If you use a Singleton you can't easily switch the implementation out for a mock version in tests
-* IoC containers for Dependency Injections offers similar functionality, but with the cost of slow start-up time and less readability because you don't know where the magically injected object come from.
+* IoC containers for Dependency Injections offer similar functionality, but with the cost of slow start-up time and less readability because you don't know where the magically injected object comes from.
 Most IoC libs rely on reflection they cannot be ported to Flutter.

 As I was used to use the Service Locator _Splat_ from .Net, I decided to port it to Dart.
 Since then, more features have been added.